mazder/QcSim/README.md

-# QcSim
+# TraceFileGen

-# Obtaining QcSim
+# Obtaining TraceFileGen
-QcSim can be downloaded from https://github.com/mazder/QcSim
+TraceFileGen can be downloaded from https://github.com/GarCoSim/TraceFileGen